Etonio99/PurpleAir-Article/README.md

 This article was written to be on a forms page for PurpleAir.
 I cannot share the page but I can share the article I wrote for it.
 Since it had to be transferred to here, this version has not been proof-read for consistency in style.
+The information is based on the API from api.purpleair.com.
 The article begins after the next line.

 ---